ThomasKing2014/Pixel7_32bit_helper/README.md

     webview_zygote 1980  979 0 17:45:57 ?
 00:00:00 webview_zygote
     shell         9453  9447 36 20:53:25 pts/0 00:00:00 grep zygote

+As the project is experimental, I do not try to solve other issues.

 ## Details

 The switch is "ro.zygote" property.
 To spawn the zygote 32-bit process, it requires setting the value to "ro.zygote=zygote64_32".
 And it also requires adding the 32-bit abi to both "ro.vendor.product.cpu.abilist" and "ro.vendor.product.cpu.abilist32" properties.